‘Tranq’ – The New Agony of Junkiedom

 Big Business in the Badlands

-What they didn’t have to worry about was “maroon-colored sores covering half of one leg” or “losing one finger.”
+Back then, kids didn’t have to worry about “maroon-colored sores covering half of one leg” or “losing one finger.”

 That’s what it’s like now.
 It’s madness out there.